New Bedford station: South Coast Rail

 The MBTA awarded a $403.5 million contract for the Middleborough Secondary and New Bedford Secondary portions of the project, including New Bedford station, on August 24, 2020; construction was expected to begin later in 2020 and take 37 months.
-The line is expected to open in late 2023.
+The line was expected to open in late 2023.
 The contract was 18% complete by November 2021, with New Bedford station construction just beginning, and 53% complete by August 2022.
 A $21.3 million contract for the new footbridge was awarded in December 2022.
-It will have a tied arch span and two elevators at the east end.
+Its design had been changed to have a single tied arch span.